How can I become a member of the Prospect Heights Volunteer Fire Company?

 How are the apparatus purchased?
 Fire apparatus are replaced every 20-25 years as the need is determined and purchased by the Township of Ewing.
 Ewing Township bonds these through their capital budget.
 The fire company is responsible for the replacement of auxiliary vehicles such as the pickup truck and chief's command vehicles.

 Are there full-time firefighters or is it all volunteer?
 To help assist the fire company with manpower during the daytime, there are three career firefighters who are first responders with the volunteers to daytime calls between 8 a.m. and 4 p.m.
-Primary apparatus and equipment maintenance is overseen by these career firefighters.
-Other job tasks include equipment testing, fire pre-planning, fire prevention activities, and more.
+They assist with apparatus and equipment maintenance as well as other tasks.

 Do I have to fight fires if I become a member?
 No. Though we can always use new firefighters, you can choose to be part of our fire police or to assist with the "business-side" of our fire company operations.
 There are many ways that your membership can enhance our fire company!